 the right to representation being a personal one and that you may instruct a representative of your own choice;

-sources of representation other than my office, for example, a trade union (if you are a member of a trade union), Citizens’ Advice Bureaux, Charities who may provide help, assistance or representation for those with particular mental or physical impairments, Voluntary Advice Centres, and solicitors or consultants.
+sources of representation other than the Law at Work, for example, a trade union (if you are a member of a trade union), Citizens’ Advice Bureaux, charities who may provide help, assistance or representation for those with particular mental or physical impairments, Voluntary Advice Centres, and solicitors or consultants.

 You will be advised about the cost of representation as follows:

-how much it will cost you for representation by my office;
+how much it will cost you for representation by the Law at Work;

-which fees may apply to you (whether this is a discounted fee, or by contingency fee arrangement or an hourly rate) based on my final assessment of the prospect your claim being successful;
+which fees may apply to you (whether this is a discounted fee, or by contingency fee arrangement, a limited fee arrangement, or an hourly rate) based on our final assessment of the prospect your claim being successful;

 that a final assessment can only take place after the Respondent has replied to your claim because it is not possible to form a balanced view until consideration has been given to both sides of the claim;